 Huron, OH 44839

 The District Policy Committee is a seven-member committee responsible for the development of the District plan and programs.
-Representatives in 2010 include:
+2015 Representatives are:

 The District Board of Directors is responsible for implementing District waste reduction programs in accordance with the District Plan.
 By Ohio law, the Board consists of the Erie County Commissioners: